This is the logo for the 106th website.

 I want to thank our President and his Committee for their confidence in choosing me to be your new editor.

-I did not have the privilege to meet Dick Deheer but I know I have a big pair of shoes to fill.
+I did not have the privilege to meet Dick DeHeer but I know I have a big pair of shoes to fill.
 I did meet his gracious wife, Marge at the Mobile Convention and wish to thank her for all her help.

 I am a late comer to the Association.
-You arc seeing more of us as the years go by, all of a sudden the most important thing in our lives is to make contact with our past.
+You are seeing more of us as the years go by, all of a sudden the most important thing in our lives is to make contact with our past.
 Since May of this year I have personally contacted 32 former members of M/423 (Dec 44 era) and a dozen or more of former ex-POWs from Stalag 8A, Gorlitz.
 This feat may not seem unusual, but prior to May I had not contacted, in the past 42 years, any ex-106th member, nor could I remember more than a first name (or nick name.)
-It has been gratifying, heart warming and makes me feel better than I have for years.
+It has been gratifying, heartwarming and makes me feel better than I have for years.

 As Editor of the CUB, there is a tradition to uphold-I shall not let you down.
 I have the ability and the urge to keep the CUB alive.
 To do this I will need your help, which can be realized through your letters, your suggestions and thoughts.
 If you feel the urge- send me your story, let me know what you did and what you have been doing all these years.
 Our comrades would like to hear from you.
 The CUB is the "Thread of Life" for the Association.
 Many of our comrades cannot, or do not have the will or the way to attend the reunions.
 Like most of us they hungrily search the pages of the CUB for signs from old friends, for names and places that sound familiar, for words that prompt their memory.
 Help me supply those needs, keep me informed so that I can pass the word along.
-Send all Editorial material, news, photos etc to me at the address shown in the masthead column on the left.
+Send all Editorial material, news, photos etc. to me at the address shown in the masthead column on the left.

 John Kline - Editor